southern folk medicine

 Class #2: History of Southern Folk Medicine

-The class will discuss the shaping of Southern Folk Medicine through the fusion of many peoples and many traditions in a unique geographical landscape and climate.
-There will be stories of Tommie Bass, Granny Light, Catfish Gray, and other regional healers.
-We’ll also note the influence of midwives in holding the herbal traditions.
+Discover how Southern Folk Medicine takes shape through the blending of many peoples and traditions within a unique landscape and climate.
+You hear stories of beloved regional healers like Tommie Bass, Granny Light, and Catfish Gray, and explore the essential role midwives play in preserving herbal wisdom.

 Class #3: Tenets of Southern Folk Medicine